verdaccio/docker-examples/reverse_proxy/nginx/README.md

 * relative_path: Using `/verdaccio/` as a subdirectory.
 It includes also SSL examples with reverse proxy.

-To run the containers, run the following in this folder, it should starts the containers in dettach mode.
+To run the containers, run the following commands in this folder.
+The containers should start in detach mode.

 ```bash
  docker-compose up -d